rstudio/team-admin.rstudio.com/docs/02_-_installing_r/02_install_r.md

 ## Three mechanisms for installing R

----

-### Three mechanisms

 You have three different mechanisms for installing R on a Linux machine:

 * Install from a Linux package manager

-  * For example `yum` on Red Hat or `apt` on Ubuntu
+    * For example `yum` (Red Hat) or `apt` (Ubuntu)

 * Compile from source

     * Download the R source code and compile using the relevant GCC compiler

 * Install from pre-compiled binaries provided by RStudio

     * Download an install the pre-compiled binaries available from RStudio

 ---